Gentle Meditation Streak Apps for Consistency Without Pressure

 5 facts about gentle meditation streak tracking

 Gentle meditation streak tracking is useful when it supports awareness, not pressure.
-These five facts are the quick version to remember.
+Think of these five points as pencil marks in the margin: helpful for orientation, easy to revise, and not meant to become the main lesson.

 • Encouragement matters more than pressure: A supportive reminder is more useful than a warning that makes practice feel like debt.